qwj/python-proxy/README.rst

     $ pproxy -r http://server1__ss://server2__socks://server3

-  *pproxy* will try to connect to server1 first, tell server1 proxy connect to server2, and tell server2 proxy connect to server3, and make traffic by server3.
+  *pproxy* will connect to server1 first, tell server1 connect to server2, and tell server2 connect to server3, and make real traffic by server3.